spack/spack/lib/spack/docs/basic_usage.rst

         intel@13.0.079

-Or you can run ``spack compiler add`` with no arguments to force autodetection.
+Or you can run ``spack compiler add`` with no arguments to force auto-detection.
 This is useful if you do not know where compilers are installed, but you know that new compilers have been added to your ``PATH``.
 For example, using dotkit, you might do this::